XGRIDS Pro Guide™ / Module 9: LCC Studio

 9.7 Export Formats and Sharing

-Choosing the delivery format for the downstream tool, running the export, and publishing a shareable web link.
+Choosing the delivery format for the downstream tool, setting the conditions that have to be locked at reconstruction time, running the export, and publishing a shareable web link.

 Save Your Edits Before You Export

 Export writes from the saved model, not from what is on your screen.
-If you edit a model and export without saving those edits first, the export contains the original, unedited model, and the work is gone.
-This is the single most expensive mistake in the pipeline, so lock in the order below before you export anything.
+If you edit a model and export without saving first, the export contains the original, unedited model, and the work is gone.
+Lock in this order before you export anything.

-2. Make your edits in the Model Editor's Edit Mode (point-level cropping, color grading) or the Scene Editor (scene cleanup, viewpoints, annotations).
+2. Make your edits in the Model Editor's Edit Mode for point-level cropping and color grading, or the Scene Editor for scene cleanup, viewpoints, and annotations.

-3. Save the edits.
+3. Commit them.
 In the Model Editor, click Save, or accept the save prompt when you leave Edit Mode.
 Choose Save, never Discard.
 In the Scene Editor, use File then Save.
-This is the step that commits the edits into the model.

 Do not export straight out of an editing session and assume the edits came with it.
-Save first, confirm the save held, then export.
 The full editing and save mechanics are on 9.10 Model Editor Tools and 9.9 Scene Editor Tools.
 When in doubt, verify the saved model before you send a deliverable.

 Choose the Format for the Job